nashjc/optimx/README.md

  - hjkb: Hooke and Jeeves derivative-free minimization with bounds constraints, from dfoptim package
  - lbfgs: Low-storage BFGS minimizer, from nloptr package
  - L-BFGS-B: optim() version of limited memory BFGS minimizer with bounds (Byrd et al., 1995)
- - lbfgsb3c: 2011 update of L-BFGS-B
+ - lbfgsb3c: 2011 update of L-BFGS-B, from lbfgsb3c package
- - mla: A parallelized general-purpose optimization based on Marquardt-Levenberg algorithm
+ - mla: A parallelized general-purpose optimization based on Marquardt-Levenberg algorithm, from marqLevAlg package
  - Nelder-Mead: optim() version of the Nelder-Mead polytope (simplex) minimization
  - newuoa: Unconstrained optimization by quadratic approximation, from minqa package
  - nlm: Minimization via a Newton-like method